-The City of London Phonograph and Gramophone Society (CLPGS) is the oldest society of its kind devoted to recorded sound, founded in 1919 with Thomas Edison as Patron.
+CLPGS is the oldest society of its kind devoted to recorded sound, founded in 1919 with Thomas Edison as Patron.
 It supports and encourages scholarship and publication by individuals in the field of sound recordings, early talking machines and audio preservation.
-The CLPGS Richard Taylor Bursary programme is designed to fund specific eligible projects in this field, including discography, bibliography, historical studies of the sound recording industry and its products, company label research, the history of talking machines, developments of the technology and any other subject likely to increase the public's understanding and appreciation of the lasting importance of recorded sound.
-Projects with a UK/European focus are of particular interest.
+The CLPGS Richard Taylor Bursary programme exists to fund eligible projects in this field, including discography, bibliography, historical studies of the sound recording industry and its products, company record label research, the history of talking machines, developments of the technology and any other subject likely to increase the public's understanding and appreciation of the lasting importance of recorded sound.
 Richard Taylor Bursary grants are primarily (but not exclusively) designed to encourage applications from individuals whose research forms part of an academic programme at the master's or doctoral level.
 They could, for instance, help fund independent research and publishing projects.

 Both CLPGS members and non-members are eligible to apply for grants of at least £500.
 Grant funds can be used to underwrite clerical, travel, and editorial expenses.
 However, grants may not be used to purchase capital equipment or recordings; or to create recordings (including field recordings), or to perform operations on sound recordings; or to reimburse applicants for work already performed; or to support projects which form part of paid employment.
 In addition, grant recipients may submit documentation to reclaim any reasonable extra expenses; any such expenses must be claimed within eighteen months of the grant award.